MMaquet/signal-inference-optimization/README.md

 At each stage, information is transformed.
 At multiple critical points, signal can degrade or disappear.

+After generation, the response may also pass through a delivery layer:
+semantic cache, application orchestration, response filters, or reuse policies.
+This layer can preserve, distort, or freeze a reconstruction independently
+of the current corpus.

 SIO structures the signal to preserve semantic coherence
 across pipeline variations.